Home > Analyses > Healthcare > Moderna, Inc.

 Trend Analysis

-Over the past 12 months, Moderna’s stock price declined by 48.76%, indicating a bearish trend with accelerating downside momentum.
-The price ranged between a high of 166.61 and a low of 23.51, showing significant volatility with a standard deviation of 37.85.
-Recent weeks show a strong rebound, with a 98.49% increase since November 2025.
+Over the past year, Moderna’s stock price declined sharply by 53.2%, confirming a bearish trend with accelerating downward momentum.
+The stock exhibited high volatility, with a standard deviation of 36.74.
+Prices ranged between a high of 166.61 and a low of 23.51, underscoring significant market swings.

 Volume Analysis